-Then we visit the Art Gallery of Ballarat, the largest regional gallery in the country.
+Then guided by Curator Kiri Smart, we visit the Art Gallery of Ballarat, the largest regional gallery in the country.
 It holds over 11,000 art works, including pieces by Arthur Boyd, Norman Lindsay, Tom Roberts, Russell Drysdale and Eugene von Guérard.

 We enjoy a light lunch at Craig's Royal Hotel.
 Dr Charles Fahey will be re-joining the tour this afternoon.
 We travel to Clunes, just north of Ballarat.
 Clunes is Australia's only official 'Book Town'.
 Every year it hosts a book festival.
-We see the distinctive combined court house and Town Hall (dating from 1872-73), and will have time to explore the bookshops and film locations of this historic place.
+We see the distinctive combined court house and Town Hall (dating from 1872-73), and will have time to explore film locations of this historic place.
 Tony Birch's novel Shadowboxing is partly set in Clunes.
-(Overnight Craig's Royal Hotel, Ballarat) BL